 So what is this Science Outreach Program all about?

 The George Fox University Science Outreach Program was created in 1994 by Dwight Kimberly with the help of a grant from the MJ Murdock Charitable Foundation.
-At this time, a well equipped science laboratory was dedicated for the Science Outreach Program in the newly built Edwards-Holman Science Center.
-Simply put, Dwight’s desire was, and is, to help educators teach science better.
+A well-equipped science laboratory was dedicated for the Science Outreach Program in the newly built Edwards-Holman Science Center.
+Dwight’s desire was, and is, to help educators teach science better.
 We are happy to work with all kinds of educators, whether teachers from public or private schools, home school parents, camp directors, or anyone interacting with children and teaching science.

-The Science Outreach Program has grown to include formal associations with several school districts including over one hundred twenty teachers and sixty schools, OHSU, OMSI, and Newberg Community School.
-Countless home school children have attended GFU Youth Science Classes.
+The Science Outreach Program has grown to include formal associations with several school districts, including more than 120 teachers and 60 schools, OHSU, OMSI, and Newberg Community School.
+Countless home-school children have attended Youth Science Classes.
 Over time, George Fox University has built a national reputation for excellent science outreach and serves as a model for similar outreach programs.

 Many of our services fall under one of four primary categories:

-Laboratory and Facility Outreach: Many high-school groups studying human anatomy use the GFU laboratories, equipment, and resources to augment their classroom lessons.
+- Laboratory and Facility Outreach: Many high-school groups studying human anatomy use the university's laboratories, equipment and resources to augment their classroom lessons.
 Demonstrations of onsite equipment, such as the NMR, can also be scheduled.

-Star Lab: The Star Lab is a portable planetarium.
-Come to GFU or we bring the field trip to you!
+- Star Lab: The Star Lab is a portable planetarium.
+Come to George Fox or we bring the field trip to you!

-Dwight Kimberly is the Science Outreach Founder and Communitry Liaison.
-He has taught for over 40 years and was an Associate Professor of Biology at George Fox University from 1994 to 2011.
-In addition to serving through the Science Outreach Program, he assists the GFU Biology and Chemistry Department by continuing to teach as an adjunct professor.
+Dwight Kimberly is the Science Outreach founder and communitry liaison.
+He has taught for more than 40 years and was an associate professor of biology at George Fox University from 1994 to 2011.
+In addition to serving through the Science Outreach Program, he assists the school's Department of Biology and Chemistry by continuing to teach as an adjunct professor.
 Dwight earned the Carnegie Foundation’s Oregon Professor of the Year award in 2000.
 He enjoys helping teachers implement new ideas for teaching hands-on science.